 4.Manufacturing, processing or packaging of plastic products such as laminate, pipe, plumbing products, and miscellaneous molded or extruded products.

-5.Research and design centers where said centers are intended for the development of pilot or experimental products, together with related office buildings for such research facilities where said offices are designed to accommodate executive, administrative, professional, accounting, engineering, architectural, and support personnel.
+5.Research and design centers with related office buildings where offices are designed to accommodate executive, administrative, professional, accounting, engineering, architectural, and support personnel.

 6.Printing, publishing and related activities.